Hydroponics System: Grow Healthy Food Year Around

 That doesn’t mean a hydroponics system is the right choice for everyone.
 You need to monitor the pH levels in the water daily, and pay close attention to nutrient levels.
 Something minor like a pump giving out, or a sudden spike in pH levels can lead to the entire crop dying.

-That means hydroponic gardening isn’t for someone who wants to have a bunch of plants they only check on every few days.
+Hydroponic gardening isn’t for someone who wants to have a bunch of plants they only check on every few days.
 This is a lot of work, but it will ultimately pay off in the end.

 While you explore your options for a hydroponics system, you’ll also find that you do have a few different types to choose from.
 They include: